French Polynesia is made up of over 100 different islands so it can be really hard to decide which island visit.

 Taha’a is much cheaper than Bora Bora as a whole with an average vacation costing $5,500 for 2 people for a week-long vacation.

 This price includes flights from Los Angeles, a stay in a standard hotel and food, transport and activities.

 As you can see, Taha’a is significantly cheaper than Bora Bora if you’re not staying in an overwater bungalow.

-Prices are particularly high in Bora Bora due to its secluded location and exclusive reputation.
+Prices are particularly high in Bora Bora due to its exclusive reputation.

 Although Taha’a has a similar feel, you don’t pay quite as much of a premium to vacation here as it’s not as famous.